Jorsek/nodejs-chatbot-pub-service/README.md

 # Jorsek Chatbot Publisher
-Jorsek Chatbot Publisher uses the easyDITA Content API to pull content from easyDITA and publish it to a chatbot system, Dialogflow by default.
+_This is an alpha, more updates and test coverage coming soon_ Jorsek Chatbot Publisher uses the easyDITA Content API to pull content from easyDITA and publish it to a chatbot system, Dialogflow by default.

 ## Getting Set Up For Development